lestec-al/django-links/readme.md

 # django-links

-URL shortener django web project with educational purpose.
+URL shortener website (python - django project) create a short and unique links.
+You can test functionality (the final link is not short because the test host is long): https://lestec.pythonanywhere.com/

 Features:

 - accounts for users (registration, login, logout)
 - cut links to unique short link (for all users)